ckeaunui/ckeaunui/README.md

         </ul>
       </td>
       <td>
-        This project creates and trains a model to classify several kinds of skin lessions.
-Data was downloaded from Harvard Dataverse at https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T.
-Images from part1 and 2 were combined into a single "Images" folder.
-The model was able to produce results with an accuracy of 86%.
+        This is a machine learning project which uses the HAM10k dataset from Harvard Dataverse to train a model for classifying images of skin lesions into one of seven different categories.
+The data provided was imbalanced, so synthetic data was created through image augmentation for under represented categories  The model I built uses transfer learning on the resnet50 model.
       </td>
     </tr>
     <tr>